Table of Contents

 EMT Negligence Claims

 The EMT must perform their duties with the same degree of caution as a reasonably prudent EMT in that community would typically exercise.
 Liability will come from failure to comply and may lead to EMT malpractice lawsuits.
-Under the following situations, plaintiffs in ambulance and paramedic malpractice cases can seek compensation for their losses.
+Under the following situations, plaintiffs in ambulance and EMT paramedic malpractice cases can seek compensation for their losses.

 - To be eligible for damages in the lawsuit, the practitioner EMT must have failed to exercise reasonable care during the emergency.